By Cyrus A. Natividad

 He considers the laboratory as the Center of Ideation, Realization and Commercialization (CIRAC).
 Lagos conducts outreach projects with his department inside the campus and in communities in Iloilo City.

-Lagos is a graduate of Electrical Engineering from Central Philippine University in 1986.
+Lagos is a graduate of Electronics and Communications Engineering from Central Philippine University in 2001.